vadikom/smartmenus/README.md

 ## Bugs and issues

-For only bugs and issues click on below link.
+For only bugs and issues click on the link below.
 For support requests please use the [Community forums](http://www.smartmenus.org/forums/) or contact us directly via our [Premium support](http://www.smartmenus.org/support/premium-support/).

 <https://github.com/vadikom/smartmenus/issues>